-Very enjoyable, well organised and good general standard of accomodation.
+Very enjoyable, well-organised and good general standard of accommodation.

 A superb holiday.
 The walks are out of this world - such a beautiful place, quite magical.
 The hotels had excellent facilities which is just what you need after a day's walking.
 Well done Headwater!

 Madeira is a beautiful, friendly and welcoming island, ideal for gentle exercise and relaxation.

 Excellent varied walking on the coast and on the Levada system.
 Good variety of hotel.

 Met our expectations exactly - no hitches throughout.

 An enjoyable winter break in milder weather with an interesting variety of walking, without being too challenging!
 The hotels provided excellent facilities for rest and recuperation with good dining and comfortable surroundings and some stunning views in places.

 It was a good holiday.
 Just too much rain.